imgsolo/No-Water-No-Life-No-Water-No-Peace/README.md

 # No-Water-No-Life-No-Water-No-Peace
-Help to create a User-Interface connected to a relational database enabling people all over the world to analyse water samples.
+Help to create a User-Interface connected to a Relational Database enabling People all over the World to analyse Water Samples.

 Tasks:
 - Creating a Relational Database using Python (sql)